About

 At Venue

-In this hands-on workshop from The Wallace Collection where students will hone their observational skills and experiment with various drawing techniques and materials.
+In this workshop from The Wallace Collection your students will explore famous and intriguing portraits and consider the impact today.

 KS3, KS4, KS5